usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is an type variable (parameter).
+Determine if the given type is an type parameter.